-(1) New technologies bring about fresh and untested challenges regarding their benefits and the potential hazards they may introduce.
-The manipulation of genetic material, in particular work with recombinant DNA, attracts intense scrutiny by the wider community.
-There is great expectation by the public that risks associated with this type of research are identified and managed accordingly to protect the health and safety of people and the environment.

-(2) La Trobe University is committed to identifying and managing any risks associated with the use of gene technologies in order to protect the health and safety of La Trobe personnel, students, the broader community and environment.
-The University aims to ensure La Trobe University personnel, students and visitors at all La Trobe campuses adhere to the current legislative frameworks applying to gene technologies.

-(3) Recombinant DNA is formed by combining segments of DNA from different organisms.
-Work with recombinant DNA is commonly referred to as 'gene technology' and involves the genetic modification of organisms by incorporation or deletion of one or more genes to introduce or alter a specific characteristic or characteristics.
-Recent advances in recombinant DNA research have seen the emergence of new techniques that enable the introduction of very precise changes to genetic material, allowing the transfer of properties of a single gene from one organism to another to form Genetically Modified Organisms (GMOs).
+- (1) Hazardous organisms including those created with new technologies bring about fresh and untested challenges regarding their benefits and the potential hazards they may introduce.
+The manipulation of genetic material, in particular work with gene technology, attracts intense scrutiny by the wider community.
+There is great expectation by the public that risks associated with this type of research are identified and managed accordingly to protect the health and safety of people and the environment. - (2) La Trobe University is committed to identifying and managing any risks associated with the use of gene technologies in order to protect the health and safety of La Trobe personnel, students, the broader community and environment.
+The University aims to ensure La Trobe University personnel, students and visitors at all La Trobe campuses adhere to the current legislative frameworks applying to gene technologies. - (3) In accordance with Gene Technology Act 2000, a genetically modified organism (GMO) is defined as: - a. an organism that has been modified by gene technology; or - b. an organism that has inherited particular traits from an organism (the initial organism), being traits that occurred in the initial organism because of gene technology; or - c. anything declared by the regulations to be genetically modified organism, or that belongs to a class of things declared by the regulations to be genetically modified organisms but does not include: - i. a human being, if the human being is covered by paragraph (a) only because the human being has undergone somatic cell gene technology; or - ii. an organism declared by the regulations not to be a genetically modified organism, or that belongs to a class of organisms declared by the regulations not to be genetically modified organisms. - (4) Modification of nucleic acid to create a GMO is commonly referred to as 'gene technology' and involves the genetic modification of organisms by incorporation or deletion of one or more genes to introduce or alter a specific characteristic or characteristics.
+Recent advances in gene technology research have seen the emergence of new technologies that enable the introduction of very precise changes to genetic material, allowing the transfer of properties of a single gene from one organism to another to form GMOs.